shofmn/beercounter/README.md

 # Beer Counter

 A simple PHP and Javascript app that helps you to count your beers at an event.
-It consits of a *Beer Counter* page that shows how many beers you amd your friends have drunken so far and a seperate chart page that shows the beer consumption over time.
+It consits of a *Beer Counter* page that shows how many beers you and your friends have drunken so far and a seperate chart page that shows the beer consumption over time (see screenshots below).

 # Setup